GoogleCloudDataproc/initialization-actions/rapids/README.md

     `n1-standard-32` worker machine type or better to ensure sufficient host-memory for buffering data to and from GPUs.
 When running with a single attached GPU, GCP only permits machine types up to 24 vCPUs.
-*   `conda-environment.yml` in the initalization action can be updated based on which RAPIDS versions you wish to install
+*   `conda-environment.yaml` embedded in the initalization action can be updated based on which RAPIDS versions you wish to install
 *   Installing the GPU driver and conda packages takes about 10 minutes
 *   When deploying RAPIDS on few GPUs, ETL style processing with cuDF and Dask can run sequentially.
 When training ML models, you _must_ have enough total